Why do you need a travel checklist?

 13. Tech stuff

-• If you are traveling to a unique destination that you know will supply you with amazing photo opportunities then consider traveling with a drone.
+If you are travelling to a unique destination that you know will supply you with amazing photo opportunities, consider traveling with a drone.
 The footage you will capture is breathtaking.

-• Don’t listen to all of the naysayers that tell you they are illegal.
+Don’t listen to all of the naysayers who tell you they are illegal.
 Just do your research.
-Pick a drone that is suitable for travel and you will be glad you made the effort.
+Pick a drone that is suitable for travel, and you will be glad you made the effort.

 • Get the Google translate app for your phone.
 Download the language of your chosen country before you leave so that you don’t use valuable data when you are away.